 - Political and Social Analysis: These pieces explore a trend, a major piece of news, or some other fact of British social and political life.
 In these pieces, authors dig into details and often offer an insight into why something is happening.

 - Philosophy and Ideology: Building on the groundwork set by the New Declaration, these pieces explore ideas about why and how society should be structured.
-In these pieces, an author draws off philosophy, developments that challenge our existing ideas, and their own intuitions and lived experience.
+In these pieces, an author draws off philosophy, developments that challenge our existing ideas, and their own intuitions and experience.

 - Policy and Proposals: Building off the SDP’s existing policy set, these pieces explore policies that can improve our society.
 In these pieces, an author investigates how a policy proposal can alleviate a problem and explores how such a policy could be implemented.